elementor/elementor-developers-docs/src/context-menu/context-menu-types.md

 2. Right click on an **Empty Column Element**.
 3. Right click on an "**Add new section / template**" area.

-**Note:** The common Context Menu is the **Element** context menu (section, column and widget) covers vast majority of developers needs.
+The **Element** context menu (section, column and widget) is the most common context menu.
+It covers vast majority of users and developers needs.
 The other two types are specific use-cases displaying only actions relevant to those areas.
-We won't be covering them as they are internal use-cases.
+We won't be covering them as they are internal use-cases and they have no filter hooks that let's you modify them.

 ## JS Filter Hooks